AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 #### Step 2: Verify Publish Topology {#step-verify-publish-topology}

-For any of the Publish instances navigate to `https://<host>:<port>/system/console/topology`.
-You should see each publish instance represented in the topology.
+For any of the publish instances navigate to `https://:/system/console/topology`.
+You should see each publish instances represented in the topology under **Outgoing topology connectors**.

 #### Step 3: Setup ActiveMQ Artemis Cluster {#step-setup-activemq-artemis-cluster}